-The Shared Learning Group on Involvement aims to encourage shared learning about service user and/or carer involvement between national voluntary sector organisations in the UK.
-We meet every two months in central London.
+The Shared Learning Group on Involvement aims to encourage shared learning about the involvement of people with lived experience (also called service users, patients, carers and other terms) between charities working in the UK.
+We meet every two months in central London, or online.
 At meetings we discuss topics that have been identified as a priority by members.
 There is also always time for members to raise issues that they would like help with, and to get some input from other members about these.
-You can read our terms of reference here: terms-of-reference-october-2015.

 Members of both groups have access to the password protected area of this website and can also attend training events and workshops that are organised by the Group.

 ‘Involvement’ covers a range of activities, from consulting people with lived experience about their views or wishes, through to working in partnership with them to develop projects or services (often referred to as co-production), right through to people with lived experience leading projects, services or organisations.

 When we talk about involvement, we mean the active involvement of people with lived experience in a charity, not their passive involvement as recipients of services or information.
 Involving is often described as doing things with or by people, rather than for or to them.
 Some organisations use the term ‘service user involvement, ‘participation’, ‘patient and public involvement’, or PPI.

 We use the term ‘people with lived experience‘ to describe people who use (wish to use, or have used) health and/or social care services.
 We do not mean all users of an organisation’s services, as this may include, for example, health professionals.
 Some organisations prefer the terms ‘service users’, ‘patients’, ‘public’, or ‘people affected by…’

 We use the term ‘carer’ to cover family members, partners or friends who have some responsibility for caring for someone who uses health or social care services.
 We do not mean professional carers, such as home helps or personal assistants, for whom caring is a paid job.

 How are people with lived experience involved in the work of our member organisations?

 People with lived experience are involved in a wide variety of activities.
 These include: